 If identified, such trends may indicate site resources are not being used efficiently, possibly due to structural and content issues, which are likely to negatively impact site performance in organic search.

 In short: the site’s true SEO potential is not being fully explored.
-Managing a sites crawler budget more efficiently will however require a step beyond evaluating GCS data and diving log files in order to identify which pages are being crawled by the Googlebot.
+Managing a site's crawler budget more efficiently will however require a step beyond evaluating GCS data and diving log files in order to identify which pages are being crawled by the Googlebot.

 How many pages does Google crawl to index one?

-There are few good reasons for site wide structured data, such as structured breadcrumbs or the organization schema, to be in decline unless recent content review initiatives lead to a widespread noindexing.
+There are few good reasons for site-wide structured data, such as structured breadcrumbs or the organization schema, to be in decline unless recent content review initiatives lead to a widespread noindexing.
 The structured data trend in GSC, compared against both pages submitted through sitemaps and against the number of pages actually indexed, can be a site health indicator.

 Once again significant deviations may indicate inconsistent structured data or worse, crawling and indexing issues holding a website back in organic search.

-Decline in structured data over time may indicate site health issues
+The decline in structured data over time may indicate site health issues

 It is important to keep in mind that while Google Search Console is an indispensable and free SEO data source it is anything but failsafe and that the data provided must be considered with a grain of salt.
 Occasional spikes, may or may not indicate an issue.